Analysis: Mike Hopkins benched Jaden McDaniels. What’s next for the star freshman and UW Huskies?

 Battle could very well be the next Ray Allen as Hopkins likes to say.

-Inexplicably, the freshman sharp-shooter spent the first half of the season on the bench and has played more than 10 minutes in just four games.
+Inexplicably, the freshman sharpshooter spent the first half of the season on the bench and has played more than 10 minutes in just four games.

 As a starter, Battle is averaging 11.5 points and has made at least three three-pointers.